-When an interface has more than one parameter, it can help resolution if the parameters used to find an implementation are restricted.
+When a class has more than one parameter, it can help resolution if the parameters used to resolve the type class are restricted.
 For example:

 '''

-interface Monad m => MonadState s (m : Type -> Type) | m where
+class Monad m => MonadState s (m : Type -> Type) | m where

 get : m s

 put : s -> m ()

 '''

-In this interface, only m needs to be known to find an implementation of this interface, and s can then be determined from the implementation.
-This is declared with the $\mid m$ after the interface declaration.

-We call m a determining parameter of the MonadState interface, because it is the parameter used to find an implementation.
+In this class, only m needs to be known to resolve this class, and s can then be determined from the instance.
+This is declared with the \mid m after the class declaration.
+We call m a determining parameter of the MonadState class, because it is the parameter used to resolve an instance.

-5 Modules and Namespaces
+Modules and Namespaces

 An Idris program consists of a collection of modules.
-Each module includes an optional module declaration giving the name of the module, a list of import statements giving the other modules which are to be imported, and a collection of declarations and definitions of types, interfaces and functions.
+Each module includes an optional module declaration giving the name of the module, a list of import statements giving the other modules which are to be imported, and a collection of declarations and definitions of types, classes and functions.
 For example, the listing below gives a module which defines a binary tree type BTree (in a file Btree.idr):